 Mr. Donatien Niyongendako is a Burundian HRD, technologist, and trainer in digital security.
 He holds a Bachelor’s Degree and Masters in Computer Engineering from the University of Burundi.

 From 2013 to April 2015, he worked for the Forum pour la Conscience et le Développement (FOCODE) as head of the ICT department.
 Since May 2015, Donatien has served as ICT assistant at DefendDefenders.
-He is fluent in French and has delivered digital security and social media trainings in Burundi, Rwanda, Uganda, Kenya, and Togo.
+He is fluent in French and has delivered digital security and social media trainings in Burundi, Rwanda, Uganda, Kenya, Central Africa Republic and Togo.
 He holds a certificate of study for CCNA from Makerere University.
-Donatien is interested in computer programming, database development, digital security, design and web development, network & system administration and sports.
+Donatien is interested in computer programming, database development, digital security, design and web development, network & system administration.

 He holds a Bachelor’s degree in Political and Administrative Sciences, a specialized degree in Political Science of Université Officielle de Bukavu (U.O.B) and a Master’s degree in Security Studies from Cavendish University Uganda (CUU) with particular interest in Risk Assessment and Human Security for Refugees and Asylum Seekers.